What is cheater's lasagna?

 - After it's done, let it sit for about 5 minutes prior to serving.
 It helps the dish set and makes it less messy to serve.
 Enjoy!

-I hope you and your family enjoy my cheater’s lasagna recipe.
-I’m all about making a good meal that is nutritious, tasty, but not too fussy and time-consuming.
+I hope you and your family enjoy my cheater's lasagna recipe.
+I'm all about making a good meal that is nutritious, tasty, but not too fussy and time-consuming.
 If watching calories have a smaller piece and a salad with it.
 Or, if this is a little more of an indulgent meal, make sure to have some garlic bread with it.
-Follow this link for my garlic bread recipe.
-This recipe also allows you to adjust seasonings to taste and has no ‘chunks’ of food that many kids don’t find appealing.
+Follow this link for my homemade garlic bread recipe.

 Do you have Other Pasta recipes?

-Here are a couple other pasta recipes that are popular on this site.
+Here are a few other pasta recipes that are popular on this site.
+They are delicious!!